-The European College of Zoological Medicine was formed in 2009 as an umbrella college covering at the time 4 sub-disciplines (avian, herpetology, wildlife population health and small mammals) representing the discipline of zoological medicine.
-These were joined by a fifth, zoo health management in 2012.
-The de facto period for small mammal, herpetology and wildlife population health sub-disciplines closed in April 2014 and zoo health management will close in April 2017.
-The avian specialty was originally approved by the EBVS as the European College of Avian Medicine and Surgery and as such is already approved by EBVS.
-The College structure is organized along EBVS guidelines as defined in the Constitution and Bylaws.
-Administration is carried out by an over-arching Executive Committee, Education and Residency Committee, Examination Committee and Credentialing Committee with proportionate representation from all five specialties.
+The European College of Zoological Medicine was formed in 2009 as an umbrella college covering at the time four specialties (Avian Medicine and Surgery, Herpetological Medicine and Surgery, Small Mammal Medicine, and Surgery and Wildlife Population Health) representing the disciplines of zoological medicine.
+These were joined by a fifth, Zoo Health Management in 2012.
+The de facto (Bylaws section 2.3) period for Herpetological Medicine and Surgery, Small Mammal Medicine and Surgery, and Wildlife Population Health specialties closed in April 2014 in April 2017 for Zoo Health Management.
+TheAvian Medicine and Surgery specialty was originally approved by the EBVS as the European College of Avian Medicine and Surgery, before being merged with the ECZM.
+The College structure is organized according to EBVS guidelines as defined in the Constitution and Bylaws.
+Administration is carried out by an over-arching Executive Committee, Communication and Outreach Committee, Credentials Committee, Education and Residency Committee, Examination Committee, Nomination Committee, and Scientific Committee, and with proportionate representation from all five specialties.